sanketparjane/sanketparjane/README.md

 I specialize in designing and deploying workflow-based applications using Agentic Frameworks, n8n, APIs, and LLMs.
 I am highly focused on rapid prototyping and building event-driven systems that improve operational efficiency and execution speed.

-Currently, I am pursuing my second year of B.Tech in Artificial Intelligence & Machine Learning with a CGPA of 7.36.
+Currently, I am pursuing my second year of B.Tech in Artificial Intelligence & Machine Learning .
 Alongside my coursework, I am preparing a research paper for submission to the ICACCN 2026 conference, applying for the Trust Lab Summer Internship at IIT Bombay, and initiating the documentation process for my first technical framework patent.

 ---